19hours/sg-statutes/Acts/National University of Singapore (Corporatisation) Act.md

 “ASPF Scheme” means the Academic Staff Provident Fund Scheme established by the predecessor university under Statute 18;

-“CPF Board” means the Central Provident Fund Board established and constituted under the Central Provident Fund Act (Cap.
-36);
+“CPF Board” means the Central Provident Fund Board established and constituted under the Central Provident Fund Act;

 “dissolution date” means the date specified by the Minister under subsection (3);

 “Statute 18” means Statute 18 (Academic Staff Provident Fund Scheme) made pursuant to the National University of Singapore Act (Cap.
-204), as may be amended from time to time by the Board of Trustees of the university company under subsection (5)(b).
+204, 2002 Ed.), as may be amended from time to time by the Board of Trustees of the university company under subsection (5)(b).

 ### Students’ Union

 19\.
-On the appointed day, the students’ association known as the National University of Singapore Students’ Union and its constituent bodies shall be deemed to be constituted pursuant to the provisions of the constituent documents of the university company.
+On 1st April 2006, the students’ association known as the National University of Singapore Students’ Union and its constituent bodies shall be deemed to be constituted pursuant to the provisions of the constituent documents of the university company.

 ### Register of Guild of Graduates

 20\.
 The provisions of the Second Schedule shall have effect in relation to all persons whose names are on the register of the Guild of Graduates of the predecessor university.

-### Repeal

-21\.
-The National University of Singapore Act (Cap.
-204) is repealed.

 FIRST SCHEDULE